harrypotter0/twitter-bot/README.md

 If you don't already have have them, please install [Node.js](http://nodejs.org/).
 This will install two programs: `node`, which runs JavaScript from the command line, and `npm`, which helps you install software that Node.js can run.

-Make an empty project directory somewhere convenient for you, [download this file](https://github.com/dariusk/examplebot/archive/master.zip), and unzip the contents to your project directory.
+Fork the repository .
 Go to your project directory in the command line.
 There should be four files there: `.gitignore`, `README.md`, `bot.js` and `config.js`.
 In that directory type:

 `npm install twit`